Eišiškės: Jewish history

 In the Holocaust, German troops came in Eišiškės on June 23, 1941, and on September 21, 1941, an SS Einsatzgruppen entered the town, accompanied by Lithuanian auxiliaries.
 More than four thousand Jews from Eishishok and its neighboring towns and villages were first imprisoned in three synagogues and then taken in groups of 250 to the old Jewish cemetery where SS men ordered them to undress and stand at the edge of open pits.
 There, Lithuanian auxiliary troops shot them.
 The old cemetery is now a site of remembrance with a memorial stone in three languages.
 The new cemetery was destroyed in 1953 and turned into the yard of a kindergarten.
 Some of the private Jewish buildings survive and are protected as part of the urban heritage.
 One school is now a library, while another was demolished.

 No Jews are known to live in the town today.
-The history of Jewish Eyshishok has been documented in the book There Once Was A World by Yaffa Eliach, professor at Brooklyn College.
+The history of Jewish Eyshishok has been documented in the book There Once Was A World by Yaffa Eliach, professor at Brooklyn College, and popularized in the Sibert Honor-winning children's book The Tower of Life: How Yaffa Eliach Rebuilt Her Town in Stories and Photographs by Chana Steifel and Susan Gal (Scholastic Press, 2022).